JackatDJL/Athenetz-SV/README.md

 # Athenetz-SV
-In this Repository me @derjacklive Develops the new SV website for Athenetz
+In this Repository me @jackatdjl Develops the new SV website for Athenetz